grammarly/rocker-compose/README.md

 $
 ```

-Rocker-compose prefixed container names with the namespace "wordpress".
-Namespace helps rocker-compose to isolate containers names and also detecting obsolete containers that should be removed.
+`rocker-compose` prefixed container names with the namespace "wordpress".
+Namespaces help `rocker-compose` to isolate container names and also detect obsolete containers that should be removed.

 You can now go to your browser and check `:8080` under your `docker-machine ip` address.
 Wordpress application should be there.